What we think

 The staff working in the NHS are its greatest asset and are key to delivering high-quality care.
 This has been exemplified more than ever throughout the Covid-19 pandemic with staff demonstrating remarkable resilience and commitment.
 However, a prolonged funding squeeze combined with years of poor workforce planning, weak policy and fragmented responsibilities have resulted in a workforce crisis.
 Despite this, there has been no national NHS workforce strategy since 2003.

-Staff are working under enormous strain as services struggle to recruit, train and retain enough staff.
+The pandemic has underlined how staff often work under enormous strain as a result of workforce shortages.
 The NHS Long Term Plan recognised the need to address this but was not supported by a detailed workforce plan.
 Since then, a number of reports have highlighted the urgent need for action but this has been limited to stop-gap measures rather than the comprehensive strategy that is needed.

 Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care and in voluntary and community sector organisations.
 Addressing shortages in the NHS must not come at the expense of other parts of the system.